vonshick/Tidyverse-Data-Pipeline/README.md

 The Package is already deployed there - you can run it without any installation.

-All you have to do is to type this command in that R console:
+All you have to do is to type this command in its R console:

 ```R
 devtools::load_all(".")